Does a Speed Camera Ticket Affect Insurance

-Does a speed camera ticket affect insurance?
-This is a question car owners often ask.
+Does a speed camera ticket affect insurance? is a question car owners often ask.
 Imagine you return home from work after a long day and find a ticket from a speed camera with a picture of your car driving higher than the posted driving limit in your mailbox.
-Now you are left wondering whether a speed camera ticket would affect your car insurance or not.
+Now you are left wondering whether a speed camera ticket would affect your car insurance.

-Speed cameras are placed to capture high-speed drivers.
-While a speed camera ticket is given to remind drivers of their moving violations.
+Speed cameras are placed to capture high-speed drivers while a speed camera ticket is given to remind drivers of their moving violations.
 Generally, a speed camera ticket does not affect your car insurance rates.
-This is because this violation is not added to your driving record, and insurance companies do not pay attention to it when determining insurance premiums.
+This is because this violation is not added to your driving record, and insurance companies ignore it when determining insurance premiums.

 However, speed camera tickets are different from speeding tickets.
 Speed camera tickets are issued directly to the car’s registered owner while speeding tickets are issued by police officers stopping you on the road.
 Because of this, they both work and affect your car insurance in different ways.